gmc-code/PC-microbit-micropython/docs/images/image_arithmetic.rst

                 .. tab-item:: Q2

-                    Create a blank image and use a for loop to set its brightness from 1 to 9 in less than 2 seconds using the fill method.
+                    Create a blank image and use a for-loop to set its brightness from 1 to 9 in less than 2 seconds using the fill method.

                     .. code-block:: python